TerraFirmaCraft/Documentation/1.12.x/crafttweaker/welding.md

 Welding.removeRecipe(String registryName);
 ```

 As with anvil recipes, the same rules for input applies here.
-The input must be forgeable(see [ItemRegistry](ItemRegistry) for registering forging capability to an item) and can't be stacked.
+The input must be forgeable(see [Item Capabilities](../items) for registering forging capability to an item) and can't be stacked.